I’m almost at a loss for words.

 After a raucous lunch (pressure release being a good and necessary thing) we said goodbye to Tina Beardsley who was flying back to the UK.
 We very much miss her and so appreciated her warmth and wry humor—by the end of her stay, Tina and roommate Rev. Gari Green had practically developed a Midwest/UK vaudeville act.

 Back in the Deputies gallery, D019 quickly came to the floor.
 Once more, backers were ready to roll.
 We heard from Sarah Lawton of the Diocese of California, whose sister is trans.
 We heard from Deputy Dante Tavolaro, transman from Rhode Island.
 We heard from Rev. Carla Robinson, transwoman from the Diocese of Olympia.
 From a bevy of young adults, including Sam Gould from the Diocese of Massachusetts, and Natalie Venatta of the Diocese of Kansas.
 A Deputy from Alaska spoke of trans people in his congregation.
 There were innumerable allies, just as in the hearing before the Ministry Committee.
 People from across the United States—all manner of regions, and not simply the coasts—stood up and spoke passionately in support.
 There were some people opposed to the move, and they were more represented on the floor of the House than in the hearing, though still a clear minority.
 As expected – and as happened in the House of Bishops in 2009 – they tried to amend the resolution to remove the specific language from the canon.
 In support of this move, a Deputy from the Diocese of Albany ridiculed the growing list of protected categories, saying she felt slighted “as a red-head” for not being included despite being a minority of the population.
-My mom and sister are both serious carrot-tops.
+My mom and sister are both red heads.
 I can only imagine how fiercely they would have responded to that comment.

 In any case, the supportive Deputies were more than ready for the amendment, and it was soundly defeated.
 A vote on the original resolution followed quickly, and at 3:15pm it passed by a landslide.
 Debate had lasted for a half hour.